 Many people from around the globe dream to visit Hawaii, and Oahu is one of the most famous destinations there.
 Featured in many movies or TV series, with breathtaking landscapes, the blue ocean, and friendly people, Oahu has a lot to offer to all types of travelers.
-I’m happy to invite you to discover a mini-guide to Oahu, Hawaii, with famous places to visit, off the beaten path attractions, where to eat, and tips in an article by Julie Cao from Always on the Way, a guide part of the free travel guides series on this blog.
+I’m happy to invite you to discover a guide to Oahu, Hawaii, with the best things to do in Oahu, off the beaten path Oahu attractions, where to eat in Oahu, and tips in an article by Julie Cao from Always on the Way, a guide part of the free travel guides series on this blog.

 If you plan to visit Oahu, here is information on the famous attractions and off-the-beaten paths.